 KENYA TEA INDUSTRY PERFORMANCE HIGHLIGHTS FOR

-Table 1: Production by Sector and Region (2016 vis-à-vis 2015)
+Table 1: Production by Sub-Sector and Region (2017 vis-à-vis 2016)

 During the month, 23.20 Million kgs of Kenyan tea was sold through Mombasa Auction against 29.43 Million kgs recorded in April 2016.
 The average tea auction prices for Kenyan tea for the month of April 2017 was USD 2.87 per Kg which was higher compared to 2.11 recorded in April 2016.
 However, it was slightly lower compared to over USD 2.90 recorded in the months January, February and March 2017, respectively.
 The Average Auction price for the period January- April was higher at USD 2.98 per Kg compared to 2.41 per kg for the same period of last year.

 Improved prices to-date were attributable to good demand against lower supply of tea due to hot and dry weather conditions.